 The disclosures associated with impairment of loans and advances are set out in the consolidated financial statements in note 1.3.1 Credit risk, note 2.1 Impairment of advances to customers and note 6 Advances to customers.

-jurisdictions which we have benchmarked against external evidence.
+Expected credit loss allowance on investment in securities held by Letshego Ghana Plc jurisdictions which we have benchmarked against external evidence.